 In keeping with my mission to make you laugh, I thought reaching back into the past might be a better strategy for now.

 As many of you know, I spent 6 months in the DRC working at a chimpanzee sanctuary (read more at Congo Adventure).
-It was an adventure, to say the very least, offering endless opportunities to get myself in some extremely awkward situations.
+It was an adventure, to say the very least, offering endless opportunities to get myself into some extremely awkward situations.
 Or, as the following demonstrates, just making a complete ass of myself.

 So for your entertainment (and god willing, at least a giggle or two), below is one such scenario…

-I was only one month in to my 6-month stint in the Lwiro, DRC.
+I was only one month into my 6-month stint in the Lwiro, DRC.
 Despite the fact that everything I was seeing and doing on a daily basis was on the verge of surreal, I was confined to a very small area (given the whole ‘conflict/tail end of civil war’ thing) and my daily routine was already getting a bit monotonous.

 Although I am an introvert through and through, my only options for companionship were my limited encounters with the chimps, awkward charade-like exchanges with the staff (French/Swahili speakers) and way too much time spent with my cantankerous Spanish-speaking boss.
 I was becoming increasingly desperate for civil, grammatically-correct, ‘I can actually crack a joke’ conversation.